Planets on parade: 5 will be lined up in night sky this week

 DO I NEED BINOCULARS?

 Maybe.
 Jupiter, Venus and Mars will all be pretty easy to see since they shine brightly, Cooke said.
 Venus will be one of the brightest things in the sky, and Mars will be hanging out near the moon with a reddish glow.
-Mercury and Uranus could be trickier to spot, since they will be dimmer.
-You’ll probably need to grab a pair of binoculars.
+Mercury and Uranus could be trickier to spot since they will be dimmer.
+You will probably need to grab a pair of binoculars.

-If you’re a “planet collector,” it’s a rare chance to spot Uranus, which usually isn’t visible, Cooke said.
+If you’re a “planet collector,” it’s a rare chance to spot Uranus, which usually is not visible, Cooke said.
 Look out for its green glow just above Venus.

 DOES THIS HAPPEN OFTEN?